laravel/vite-plugin/docs/vite.md

 ./sail npm -v
 ```

-### Installing Vite and the Laravel Vite Plugin
+### Installing Vite and the Laravel plugin

 The only remaining step is to install your npm dependencies.
 Within a fresh installation of Laravel, you'll find a `package.json` file in the root of your directory structure.
-The default `package.json` file already includes everything you need to get started using Vite and the Laravel Vite Plugin.
+The default `package.json` file already includes everything you need to get started using Vite and the Laravel plugin.
 Think of this file like your `composer.json` file, except it defines Node dependencies instead of PHP dependencies.
 You may install the dependencies it references by running:

 ```sh
 npm install